Discover Ireland : Society (social life)

 Fair Play Supporters

 Don't forget the Irish who live elsewhere.
 It's so true that the old custom of putting a lighted candle in the window at Christmas is still very much alive.
 It's a reminder of the days when people walked back to their villages and candlelight guided them through the night.
 Yes, the Irish are very supportive and social.
 Whenever possible, we form a group and mingle.
 We tell each other.
 The Irish are curious and concerned: where are you from?
 What have you been up to lately?
-How can I help?
-I know a lot...
+What can I do to help?

 Together, equal and long live the difference!

 Various invasions, successive conversions and the diaspora have sculpted the Irish character.
 This particular character can be observed on a daily basis at various levels, inducing particular sociological and political reactions.
 They have a rare adaptability.
 They set goals and achieve them.
-Pragmatic, they know how to make concessions to succeed.
+Pragmatic, they know how to make concessions in order to succeed.
 They know how to take small steps in long negotiations.
 They are studious, cheerful and unfailingly optimistic, even if nostalgia sometimes lulls them.
 They play an active and cheerful part in the growth of the legendary Luckof the Irish.
-A group yes, united yes, respecting differences, encouraging particularities.
-There's exceptional talent in this country, an ability to preserve tradition while being totally passionate about innovation.
-You have to want it and take the time to do it, as Irish society has proved on several occasions.
+A united group that respects differences and encourages particularities.
+The country has exceptional talent, an ability to preserve tradition while being totally passionate about innovation.
+It takes will and time, and Irish society has proved this on several occasions.

-Spectacular advances were made between 1999 and 2019, including abortion rights and new laws ensuring equal treatment for LGBTI people.
-After being one of the last European countries to obtain the right to abortion, Ireland is now one of the 17 OECD countries with the most legal protections for sexual and gender minorities.
-An example of participatory democracy, in 2015 Ireland became the first country in the world to legalize same-sex marriage following a popular vote.
-There is no shortage of examples of Ireland's progress in the field of human rights: two women Presidents of the Republic, and not the least, Mary Robinson and Mary McAleese.
+Spectacular advances were made between 1999 and 2019, including abortion rights and equal treatment for LGBTQ+ people.
+After being one of the last European countries to obtain abortion rights, Ireland is now one of the 17 OECD countries with the most legal protections for sexual and gender minorities.
+An example of participatory democracy, in 2015 Ireland became the first country in the world to legalize same-sex marriage by popular vote.
+There is no shortage of examples of the progress of human rights in Ireland: two women Presidents of the Republic, and not the least, Mary Robinson and Mary McAleese.
 Ireland has officially recognized the Traveller community (0.6% of Ireland's population) as one of the country's indigenous ethnic minorities.
 Last but not least, the government recognized the need to make rapid progress towards the inclusion of minorities in employment.
-So it's with and for people with disabilities, minority populations, that needs are identified and solutions clarified.
+It is therefore with and for people with disabilities and minority populations that needs are identified and solutions clarified.
 In Ireland, it's together, equal and long live differences!

 Everyone to the pub, Slainte!